 I’m sure you have a Facebook account.
 It’s how you keep in touch with your friends.
-It’s how you get invited to parties and community events.
-It’s how you share photos and interesting YouTube videos.
-It can also be another way for you to study English.
+You get invited to parties and community events via Facebook.
+And Facebook is often used to share photos and interesting YouTube videos.
+It can also be another way for you to practice your English skills.

 Make some English-speaking friends and read their Facebook postings.
-This way you’ll be able to see how native speakers express themselves in casual circumstances, and you’ll have lots of chances to practice writing your own English postings.
+This way you’ll be able to see how native speakers express themselves in casual circumstances.
+You’ll also have lots of chances to practice writing your own English postings.

 Most of your friends probably post in your native language, but you can start making English-speaking friends by adding Q Language as a Facebook friend.

 You can read our postings, and we’d love to have you comment on them!
 We post daily idioms with example sentences, and we’d like to see you try the idioms out in the comments.